 In Mitchells, the employer needed to reduce the numbers of their senior management team, of which Mr Tattersall was a member.
 The directors decided that if Mr Tattersall’s role was cut from the senior management team, this would have the least detrimental impact on the business, as all the other members had the requisite skills to bring in revenue.

-Redundancy selection criteria
+Redundancy criteria for selecting staff

 The employer consulted with the staff and Mr Tattersall was selected for redundancy, based on an assessment of which role could be lost with the least impact.

 The Employment Tribunal found that Mr Tattersall’s dismissal was unfair and applied a 20 per cent ‘Polkey deduction’, reflecting the chance that he would have been dismissed in any event.
 The Tribunal found that the selection of Mr Tattersall for redundancy was “wholly subjective and based solely on the views of the directors rather than being objective selection criteria.”

 In the crucial paragraph of the Employment Appeals Tribunal’s judgment, they disagreed with the Employment Tribunal’s criticism of the respondent’s subjective selection criteria.
 The Employment Appeals Tribunal noted that “just because (subjective) criteria […] are matters of judgment, it does not mean that they cannot be assessed in a dispassionate or objective way,” and went on to say: “The concept of a criterion only being valid if it can be ‘scored or assessed’ causes us a little concern, as it could be invoked to limit selection procedures to box-ticking exercises.”